 Attractions are constantly investing in new ways to get people to stay longer and spend more.
 Adding luxury, themed or innovative accommodation entices visitors to extend their stay.
-We look at the emerging trend of the museum hotel.

 Theme parks have long had hotels, with many guests opting to stay for mini-breaks, long weekends, and holidays.
 Zoos are now adding accommodation – Australia Zoo recently announced an A$8 million wildlife camping experience, while Chester Zoo is building fisherman’s lodges and safari-style tents overlooking the giraffes.
 Although the museum hotel is a fairly new concept, it follows a longer tradition of attraction accommodation.

 Warwick Castle now offers themed Medieval Glamping and Knight’s Village Lodges, pictured above, as well as Tower Suites in the actual castle – and more museums are following suit, from historic sites to large-scale art galleries.

 Mona, Tasmania’s unconventional Museum of Old and New Art, is leading the way with a $450 million five star hotel on the way.

 Mona’s unnamed hotel will have more than 170 rooms.
 These will have views of Kunanyi (Mt Wellington) or of Claremont and Otago Bay.